 Being able to start a fire is one of the primary skills that everyone should have.
 Making a fire in the wild will help you stay warm, cook food, treat water, have emotional comfort and so much more.
 Starting a fire under challenging scenarios is a drill that people should practice because things won’t always go as planned.

-When making a fire, one should learn to identify which ingredient in fire making is missing (air, heat and fuel) and test his abilities to start a fire even when the odds are against him.
-The following scenarios will put your skills to the test and will make you discover if you have what it takes to succeed.
+When making a fire, one should learn to identify which ingredient in fire making is missing (air, heat and fuel).
+A survivalist need to test his abilities to start a fire even when the odds are against him.
+The following scenarios will put your skills to the test.
+It will help you discover if you have what it takes to succeed.
 Some may react to the challenge with emotional responses rather than pragmatic and logical solutions.
 Real world scenarios create high stress and by trying the following challenges, you will improve your fire starting skills.

 Even the most advanced survivalists can be challenged by these methods and their fire-making skills will develop even more after completing these challenges.